Pockets of Ease - The Hidden Cost of Optimizing Everything

 Passion projects.

-And the day can start to feel like a constant calculus of optimization.
+The days can start to feel like a constant calculus of optimization.

 How do I fit it all in?